How Evans can beat Ogier to WRC title

 If the two Yaris drivers finished on the same points total, Ogier would win on tiebreak criteria.

-The final-race showdown is a repeat of last year's Monza finale, when Evans began the weekend with an advantage of 14 points but crashed on stage 11 - handing Ogier a seventh World crown.
+The final-race showdown is a repeat of last year's Monza finale, when Evans began the weekend with an advantage of 14 points but crashed on stage 11 - handing Ogier a seventh world crown.

 Evans admits this time he has only an "outside chance" of becoming the first Welsh driver - and only the third from Britain - to become World Rally champion.